Board Certified Podiatrists | Expert Foot & Ankle Care

 Custom foot orthotics are prescription medical devices molded precisely to the contours of your feet and designed to correct specific biomechanical problems identified through clinical examination and gait analysis.
 They are fundamentally different from over-the-counter insoles, which provide generic cushioning and arch support without addressing the specific mechanical faults driving your pain.

-The clinical evidence for custom orthotics is strong across a wide range of conditions.
+The clinical evidence for custom orthotics is strong across a many conditions.
 Randomized controlled trials support their efficacy for plantar fasciitis, metatarsalgia, posterior tibial tendon dysfunction, patellofemoral pain syndrome, IT band syndrome, Achilles tendinitis, and various other overuse conditions.
 The mechanism is straightforward: by correcting the mechanical cause of tissue overload, the tissue can heal and symptoms resolve.

 A proper custom orthotic begins with a thorough biomechanical evaluation and gait analysis, followed by a precise foot impression (we use digital scanning technology) that captures the exact 3D contour of your foot.
 The orthotic is then fabricated to your specific prescription — not just your foot shape but the corrections required based on your diagnosis and gait findings.
 The result is a device that works for your specific problem, not a generic solution.